 Bring a small amount of lightly salted water to a boil in a skillet, or your wok, add the broccoli, stir in the water until they just turn bright green, about 1 minute.
 Remove immediately to an ice bath.
 (This quick blanch ensures the broccoli retains its bright green color ).
 Heat half the oil in a wok or large skillet, when hot, add the meat along with the marinade and stir-fry for two minutes or until the meat is just beginning to cook.
 Remove from pan and set aside.
 Add the remaining oil along with the bell pepper and cook for 1 minute or until crisp tender, then add the broccoli, cook 1 minute more until hot and crisp tender.
 Return the meat to the pan; add the sauce ingredients, stir fry quickly until the sauce thickens slightly and all the ingredients are coated.
 Serve over rice with optional toppers.

-This recipe was written for 2 servings but could easily be doubled.
+This recipe was written for two, but could easily be doubled, tripled, or more!

 Chinese take-out is great, isn’t it?
 A convenient quick dinner of excessive calories, fat, and sodium.
 At a price, you don’t really want to pay.
 Neither from your wallet nor your health.